-For entrepreneurs, the base is 50 % of net income (gross income minus costs) in the last year, but not more than 1 130 640 CZK.
-There is a year minimum contribution base of 70 668 CZK.
+For entrepreneurs, the base is 50 % of net income (gross income minus costs) in the last year, but not more than 486,000.
+There is a year minimum contribution base of 60,420.

-If the year gross income minus costs is lower than 56,532 CZK, there is no obligation to pay social insurance.
-In other cases the participation in the social insurance is compulsory and the contribution base is 50% of net income in the last year, but not more than 1 130 640 CZK.
-If the person has both types of income (job and business), the contribution bases are summed.
+If the year gross income minus costs is lower than 48,334, there is no obligation to pay social insurance.
+In other cases the participation in the social insurance is compulsory and the contribution base is 50% of net income in the last year, but not more than 486,000.

-For entrepreneurs, the base is 50% of net income in the last year, but not more than 1 130 640 CZK.
-If the income from business activity is the main source of income (the business activity is the main source of income, if the year income from wages and salaries is lower than 12minimum wage), the year contribution base cannot be lower than 141,330 CZK.
-If the person has both types of income (job and business), the contribution bases are summed.
+For entrepreneurs, the base is 50% of net income in the last year, but not more than 486,000.
+If the income from business activity is the main source of income, the year contribution base cannot be lower than 120,834.